sasanarakkha/study-tools/sbs-pali-english-vocab.md

 If you have a problem with updating, you can use the following method:

 - download the latest csv file [here.](https://github.com/sasanarakkha/study-tools/releases/latest/download/sbs-pd.csv)

+- make sure that your filed list exectly the same as current [filed list](https://github.com/sasanarakkha/study-tools/blob/main/sbs-fields.png).
+You can check it in menu: **Tools > Manage Note Types**

 - in the Anki click on **File - Import**